Flow-based sampling for multimodal and extended-mode distributions in lattice field theory

-As shown in Fig.~\ref{fig:fkl_fwds_vs_bs}, we observe that the final quality of self-trained models depends significantly on the batch size used for training, even when training to convergence.
+As shown in Fig.~\ref{fig:fkl_fwds_vs_bs}, we observe that the final quality of self-trained models depends significantly on the batch size used for training, even when training to apparent convergence.
 The dependence is weak, if present at all, for models trained with AHMC data.
 It is unclear whether self-trained model quality will converge to AHMC-trained model quality in the limit of infinite training batch sizes.
 For sufficiently large batch sizes, the naive data augmentation scheme appears to produce equivalently good models as the mixture scheme.
-This batch size dependence is stronger than what we have observed using reverse KL self-training on unimodal distributions.
+This batch size dependence is stronger than observed using the baseline reverse KL self-training on unimodal distributions.

 As discussed above, when $\alpha \ne 0$ we can consider several in-principle different mixture model constructions.
-To augment the data for forwards KL self-training, we only investigate the performance of symmetrized mixtures (where we apply a sign to each sample with ${p_{\text{flip}}=0.5}$, regardless of the relative weights of the modes of the target) and adaptive mixtures.
-The mixture construction with tunable $p_{\text{flip}}$ is difficult to apply in this context: during training the flow models will in general be bimodal, so $p_{\text{flip}}$ is not directly related to the relative mode weights as it is with mixtures of unimodal models, and the relative mode weights change quickly, meaning the optimal choice of $p_{\text{flip}}$ depends on the current state of the model.
-Exploring these complications is beyond the scope of the present study.
-We also test the naive data augmentation scheme for $\alpha \neq 0$, fixing the probability of negating each configuration to $p_{\text{sign}} = 0.5$ to avoid the same complications as in the tuned $p_{\text{flip}}$ mixture.
+To augment the data for forwards KL self-training, we only investigate the performance of symmetrized mixtures (where ${p_{\text{flip}}=0.5}$, regardless of the relative weights of the modes of the target) and adaptive mixtures.
+For simplicitly, we do not consider the mixture construction with tunable $p_{\text{flip}}$, which is difficult to apply in this context: during training the flow models will in general be bimodal, so $p_{\text{flip}}$ is not directly related to the relative mode weights as it is with mixtures of unimodal models, and the relative mode weights change quickly, meaning the optimal choice of $p_{\text{flip}}$ depends on the current state of the model.
+We also test the naive data augmentation scheme for $\alpha \neq 0$, fixing the probability of negating each configuration to $p_{\text{sign}} = 0.5$ to avoid the same complications.